 The Bernie Madoff Whistleblower

-Harry Markopolos received his B.A. in Business Administration from Loyola of Maryland and graduated from Boston College with a M.S. in Finance.
+Harry Markopolos received his B.A. in Business from Loyola University of Maryland and then went on to Boston College for his M.S. in Finance degree.
 He earned his Chartered Financial Analyst’s designation in 1996 and his Certified Fraud Examiner’s designation in 2008.
-From 2002-2003 he served as the President and CEO of the Boston Security Analysts Society.
+From 2002-2003 he served as the Chairman of the CFA Society of Boston.
 He has also served on the boards of directors of the Boston Chapter Global Association of Risk Professionals and Boston QWAFAFEW, a quantitative finance lecture group.
-Read More >

 He was an assistant portfolio manager for Darien Capital Management in Greenwich, CT for three years; leaving to become an equity derivatives portfolio manager for Rampart Investment Management Company in Boston.
-In 2002 he was promoted to Chief Investment Officer but decided to leave the industry in August 2004 to pursue fraud investigations full-time against Fortune 500 companies in the financial services and healthcare industries.
-He brings CEO and CFO orchestrated multi-billion dollar white-collar fraud cases to the US Department of Justice and the Securities & Exchange Commission under whistleblower bounty programs.
+In 2002 he was promoted to Chief Investment Officer but decided to leave the industry in August 2004 to pursue fraud investigations full-time against the financial services industry.
+He brings CEO and CFO orchestrated multi-billion-dollar white-collar fraud cases to the US Department of Justice, and the Securities & Exchange Commission under whistleblower bounty programs.
 The Madoff case was his first major investigation, which he started in early 2000 and he’s been hooked ever since.
-His investigations have led to several arrests and several billion dollar plus Ponzi schemes being put into receivership.
-He was also involved in detecting and stopping foreign exchange back-dating frauds committed by the U.S. custody banks, saving investors billions in forex transaction costs each year Read Less ^

 Who Is Harry Markopolos?